 School supplies are collected during the month of August in the Fellowship Hall.
 Then, at the end of the month, they are all taken to Southern York County Family Services where they are organized and given to students in need in our community.
 All items must be new and in their original packaging.
 Look for a notice in the bulletin in late July for the details.

 Harvest Home Sunday – Mid-October

 Two weeks prior to Harvest Home Sunday (the second Sunday in October), non-perishable food items are collected in the sanctuary (on the stage, beneath the altar).
-On that Sunday at the end of the two-week drive, the food collection is blessed during the worship service; and soon after, the items are taken to the York County Food Bank .
+On that Sunday at the end of the two-week drive, the food collection is blessed during the worship service; and soon after, the items are taken to the Southern York County Pantry .
 These food items cannot include open or unlabeled items, homemade items, expired items, rusty cans, non-commercial canned/packaged items, alcoholic beverages, or fresh seafood.